catalyst-cloud/catalystcloud-docs/source/kubernetes/using-kubeapi.rst

 for your cluster, it is recommended that for production clusters you safely store this config file away and then create another config file that you can share between your staff.
-This new file allows people access to the cluster by authenticating with their openrc credentials.
+This new file allows people access to the cluster by authenticating with their OpenRC credentials.
 To create this new file, you can use the following:

 .. code-block:: bash